RenderKit/oidn/doc/compilation.md

   (Debug), Release mode (Release) (default), and Release mode with enabled assertions and debug symbols (RelWithDebInfo).

-- `OIDN_STATIC_LIB`: Builds Open Image Denoise as a static library (OFF by default).
+- `OIDN_STATIC_LIB`: Builds Intel Open Image Denoise as a static library (OFF by default).
 CMake 3.13.0 or later is required to enable this option.
-When using the statically compiled Open Image Denoise library, you either have to use the generated CMake configuration files (recommended), or you have to manually define `OIDN_STATIC_LIB` before including the library headers in your application.
+When using the statically compiled Intel Open Image Denoise library, you either have to use the generated CMake configuration files (recommended), or you have to manually define `OIDN_STATIC_LIB` before including the library headers in your application.